Proppys

 Freeport industrial demand: yield today, growth tomorrow

-Middlesbrough's optimal strategy is single-let terraces in TS3, TS4, or the TS1 fringe, at £75,000–£100,000 all-in, let at £525–£625 per month, gross yield 7.5–9%.
+Middlesbrough's optimal strategy is single-let terraces in TS3, TS4, or the TS1 fringe, at £75,000-£100,000 all-in, let at £525-£625 per month, gross yield 7.5-9%.
 The Teesside Freeport creates a genuine capital growth case that was not available 5 years ago: industrial workers, site engineers, and supply chain professionals need affordable rental accommodation close to employment.
-Properties in TS3 and TS4 are best positioned for this demand given their proximity to the A66 Teesworks corridor.
+Following the borough-wide Article 4 Direction in force from 8 February 2025, any new HMO conversion needs full planning permission - HMO strategies should focus on acquiring existing licensed stock with transferable consent.
+Single-let strategies are unaffected.
+Properties in TS3 and TS4 are best positioned for the Teesworks corridor demand.
 Refinancing post-refurbishment works well given the improving valuation trajectory.
-Lenders who were cautious on Middlesbrough valuations two years ago are now taking a more constructive view.

 Employment drivers